मुद्रा

 Major Mudrās

-The main techniques described in Haṭha Yoga Pradīpikā chapter 3, ordered according to their appearance in the text.
+The main techniques described in the Haṭha Yoga Pradīpikā chapter 3, ordered according to their appearance in the text.

 Minor Mudrās